Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Preliminaries

 Let $G$ be a discrete group and $(\pi, V)$ be a unitary representation of $G$.
 Given a subset $Q \subset G$ and a real $\epsilon >0$, a vector $v \in V$ is said to be \textbf{$(Q, \epsilon)$-invariant} if $\sup_{g \in Q} \| \pi(g)v - v\| < \epsilon \| v \|$.
 We say that $(\pi, V)$ has \textbf{almost invariant vectors} if for all finite subset $Q \subset G$ and all $\epsilon >0$, there is a $(Q, \epsilon)$-invariant vector.
 We say that $G$ has \textbf{Kazhdan's property (T)} if every unitary representation of $G$ with almost invariant vectors has a non-zero invariant vector.

 Let $Q \subset G$ be a finite subset.
 Given a unitary representation $\pi$ of $G$, the \textbf{Kazhdan constant associated with $Q$ and $\pi$} is defined as

 Thus $\pi$ has almost invariant factors if and only if $\kappa(G, Q, \pi) = 0$ for all finite subsets $Q \subset G$.
 The infimum of $\kappa(G, Q, \pi) $ taken over all equivalence classes of unitary representations $\pi$ without any non-zero invariant vector is called the \textbf{Kazhdan constant} associated with $Q$.
 It is denoted by $\kappa(G, Q)$.
+We end this subsection by recording a useful consequence of the definitions.